Skip to Main Content

 In the Data Management Plan the researcher describes if the data will be stored for the mid or the long term.

-2. The data is unique
+2. The data are unique

 3. Others may want to reuse the data